Other ADB Members

 30 June 2020, The Government will participate in the recapitalization of SAS AB with an amount of no more than SEK5 billion.
 The government supports the submitted plan for a recapitalization of the company and the measures necessary to implement the plan.
 On 17 August 2020, The measure to recaptalize SAS was approved by the European Commission.

 (i) SEK3 billion compensation to municipalities and regions for extraordinary measures and extra costs in health and medical care (raised on 2 April from initial SEK2 billion); (ii) 2 April 2020, SEK20 billion additional grants to municipalities and regions in 2020, up from SEK5 billion previously planned, of which SEK12.5 billion will be permanent; (iii) 7 May 2020: (a) Extended reimbursement for the first day of sickness (SEK3.2 billion), (b) continued suspension of medical certificate requirement (SEK1.1 billion), (c) central government responsibility for sick pay costs extended and adjusted (SEK9 billion), and (d) financial support to sick self-employed (SEK250 million); (iv) 11 May 2020, New measures to strengthen health elderly care (SEK5 billion); (v) 4 June 2020, The government is pledging an additional SEK5.9 billion for additional virus testing; (vi) 26 June 2020, SEK82 million is paid out to municipalities, regions, and the country administrative board in Stockholm for the supervision of temporary infection control measures at serving places.
-The Act on Temporary Infection Protection Measures at Serving Places comes into force on July 1; (vii) 4 September 2020, SEK30 million is set aside to support the municipalities' work to strengthen medical care.
+The Act on Temporary Infection Protection Measures at Serving Places comes into force on July 1; (vii) 4 September 2020, SEK30 million is set aside to support the municipalities' work to strengthen medical care; (vii) 11 January 2021, The government is investing SEK50 million in research on long-term COVID; (viii) 11 February 2021, SEK4 billion to the regions for deferred care and COVID-19-related care in 2021; (ix) 11 February 2021, SEK1 billion for the extension of the reimbursement period for additional costs in care and nursing; (x) 26 February 2021, SEK50 million funding for the Swedish Research Council for research on long-term symptoms as a result of a history of COVID-19 disease, so called long-term COVID; (xi) 11 March 2021, The government introduced a temporary state support for ambulance air transport to ensure round-the-clock access of the health service during the outbreak of COVID-19 disease.
+The support can be provided with a maximum of 70% of the fixed costs and support amounts to a maximum of just over SEK16 million per activity for the total application period [update].

-(i) 25 March 2020, SEK33 billion for temporary reduction of employers' social security contributions to the old age pension contribution; (ii) 25 March 2020, SEK315 billion, companies can defer 3 months payment of employer social security contributions, preliminary tax on salaries and VAT for up to 12 months, with interest; (ii) 25 March 2020, To support SMEs, it will also be allowed to defer the value-added tax reported annually.
+(i) 25 March 2020, SEK315 billion, companies can defer 3 months payment of employer social security contributions, preliminary tax on salaries and VAT for up to 12 months, with interest; 4 February 2021, Extension of tax deferral for crisis-stricken companies.
+The new law contains several changes including 6-month deferral of tax payments.
+Fully utilized, this means an additional SEK300 billion in liquidity reinforcement; (ii) 25 March 2020, To support SMEs, it will also be allowed to defer the value-added tax reported annually.
 Hence, companies can defer the payment of last year's VAT that is due shortly.
 If this is used to the maximum, it can amount to SEK7 billion; (iii) SMEs can claim back the preliminary tax paid in 2019 and either pay it later or set it off against future losses (the maximum liquidity reinforcement could amount to SEK13 billion).

-25 March 2020, SEK20 billion for cancelling taxable profits of SMEs (sole proprietors and partners in Swedish partnerships) for 2019.
+25 March 2020, (i) SEK20 billion for cancelling taxable profits of SMEs (sole proprietors and partners in Swedish partnerships) for 2019; (ii) SEK33 billion for temporary reduction of employers' social security contributions to the old age pension contribution.

 (i) 25 March 2020, SEK5 billion for temporary discount for rental costs in vulnerable sectors (consumer goods, hotels, restaurants and certain other activities), government covering 50%; (ii) No amount/estimate: 7 July 2020, The Government has adopted an ordinance that enables the provision of compensation for the temporary suspension of fishing activities – tie-up support – to commercial fishers who have been particularly affected by the COVID-19 pandemic; (iii) 7 July 2020, As a way to mitigate the economic consequences of the virus outbreak, the government allocates SEK5 billion in support of reduced fixed rents for vulnerable industries in sectors such as retail, hotels, restaurants and certain other activities; (iv) 16 July 2020, SEK70 million for capacity-building initiatives in the hospitality industry; (v) No amount/estimate: 17 July 2020, Compensation will be given for ships that have been taken out of service due to the spread of the coronavirus; (vi) 6 August 2020, Corona crisis support of SEK500 million to the news media; (vii) No amount/estimate: 16 October 2020, An extended adjustment support for May and June and July, respectively, has now been approved by the European Commission.
-The aid will be granted to companies that have had a certain loss of turnover between two reference periods.
+The aid will be granted to companies that have had a certain loss of turnover between two reference periods; (viii) 12 January 2021, Companies that lose a large part of their turnover during the periods November-December 2020 and January-February 2021 will be able to have up to 90% of their fixed costs reimbursed through the adjustment support; (ix) 18 January 2021, Companies that have lost all their sales during a period due to closure will be able to get 100% of their fixed costs reimbursed, up to a ceiling of SEK75 million per company and month.
+The support is aimed at companies that have been prevented from conducting their business as a result of closure decisions issued with the support of the Pandemic Act and lost at least 30% of sales; (x) 12 February 2021, The EC approved the SEK14 billion scheme to support uncovered fixed costs of companies affected by the coronavirus outbreak.
+The purpose of the scheme is to mitigate the economic difficulties and the sudden liquidity shortages that the beneficiaries are facing due to the restrictive measures imposed by the Swedish government to limit the spread of the coronavirus.
+The scheme was approved under the state aid Temporary Framework; (xi) No amount/estimate: 9 March 2021, The EC has approved Sweden’s state aid to introduce increased adjustment support for June and July, which is aimed at Swedish companies that lost turnover during June and July due to the ban on gathering more than 50 people at public gatherings and public events, Sweden's entry ban for countries outside the EEA / Switzerland or the Foreign Ministry's travel recommendations [update].

 |05B6 - No breakdown (income support)|